-5. Results
+5 Results

-5.1 Descriptive Statistics
+5.1 Descriptive statistics

-In table 3, a summary of the covariates (X_i) that will be included in the analysis, aggregated by wealth status are displayed.
-These include a dummy variable that is equal to one if the respondent is female, an age variable, level of education, marital status and race.
-Also included in the analysis will be the wealth status variable, "poor".
+In Table 3, a summary of the covariates (X_i) that will be included in the analysis, aggregated by wealth status is displayed.
+This includes a dummy variable that is equal to one if the respondent is female, an age variable, level of education, marital status and race.
+Also included in the analysis will be the wealth status variable, 'poor'.

-The descriptive statistics show that the sample is approximately 55% female and 62 years of age on average.
+The descriptive statistics show that the sample is approximately 55 per cent female and 62 years of age on average.
 The non-poor population is significantly more likely to be married and have higher levels of education.
-The poor consist largely (80%) of people from the African black population group, while only half (50%) of the non-poor is African black.
+The poor consist largely (80 per cent) of people from the African black population group, while only half (50 per cent) of the non-poor are African black.
 Persons from the Asian, Indian and white population groups fall almost completely into the non-poor category.
-Approximately 20% of the people in the represented population have health insurance.
-This is slightly higher than the 14% estimated by Econex (Econex, 2009b), but is expected given that the sample only covers persons aged 50 years and up.
-Health insurance membership is concentrated amongst the top three wealth quintiles10
+Approximately 20 per cent of the people in the represented population have health insurance.
+This is slightly higher than the 14 per cent estimated by Econex (Econex 2009b), but is expected given that the sample only covers persons aged 50 years and above.
+Health insurance membership is concentrated amongst the top three wealth quintiles.10